Alaska health officials and providers work on strategies for responding to tuberculosis surge - NewsBreak

 U.S. Coast Guard, Alaska Department of Environmental Conservation, and Navy Supervisor of Salvage conduct oil-spill-on-ice exercise in Alaska

-Oil-spill-on-ice training exercise at Joint Base Elmendorf-Richardson Feb.
-1, 2023.
-(U.S. Coast Guard photo by Petty Officer 1st Class Nate Littlejohn) Anchorage, Alaska (KINY) - Members from the U.S. Coast Guard (USCG), Alaska Department of Environmental Conservation (ADEC), and Navy Supervisor of Salvage (SUPSALV) participated in an ice-based pollution response exercise at Joint Base Elmendorf-Richardson (JBER) in Anchorage Jan.
+Anchorage, Alaska (KINY) - Members from the U.S. Coast Guard (USCG), Alaska Department of Environmental Conservation (ADEC), and Navy Supervisor of Salvage (SUPSALV) participated in an ice-based pollution response exercise at Joint Base Elmendorf-Richardson (JBER) in Anchorage Jan.
 30 through Feb.
-2.
+2. SUPSALV’s contractor, Global PCCI (GPC), simulated an oil...

 Governor Dunleavy introduces postpartum medicaid expansion, adult home care bills